J. G. Robertson

-John Graham Robertson (14 February 1859 – 24 October 1940) was a tenor who made London and New York appearances in Shakespeare with Henry Irving's company in the early 1880s.
+John Graham Robertson (14 February 1859 – 24 October 1940) was a Chilean-born British singer and actor.
+He began his career making London and New York appearances in Shakespeare with Henry Irving's company in the early 1880s.
 He served as principal tenor of the D'Oyly Carte Opera Company in several Gilbert and Sullivan operas at the Savoy Theatre during 1887 and 1888.
-Robertson produced and directed the opera Mignonette in 1889 before creating the role of Alfredo in the comic opera The Mountebanks in 1892.
+Robertson produced, directed and starred in the opera Mignonette in 1889 before creating the role of Alfredo in the comic opera The Mountebanks in 1892.
 He concentrated on concert singing from the 1890s into the 20th century.

 Early life and career

-'Jack' Robertson was born in Valparaíso in Chile in 1859, the son of Fanny Adrienne nee Harrington (1826–1919) and William Parish Robertson (1823–1864), a merchant.
+Robertson was born in Valparaíso in Chile in 1859, the son of Fanny Adrienne nee Harrington (1826–1919) and William Parish Robertson (1823–1864), a merchant.
 A great-nephew of the merchant and author John Parish Robertson, he studied at the Royal Academy of Music.

 Robertson made his London début as Balthasar in Henry Irving's production of Much Ado About Nothing at the Lyceum Theatre (1882) during which he sang "Sigh No More, Ladies".
 He played the same role for Irving in New York in 1884.
 On 16 November 1886 at Paddington in London he married Helena Wilson Woodward (1865–1947), who like him had been born in Valparaíso. and with her had four children: Olive Robertson (1888–1945); Elsie May Robertson (born 1889); Nancy Robertson (born 1896), and John Alexander Robertson (1904–1979).
 By 1901 at the latest the family had moved from London and were living at Ickham in Kent.